Identifying and fighting common weeds

 How to fight wild violets

 This weed is one of the most difficult to uproot.
 The slightest piece of rhizome is enough for new plants to develop.
-You can use a non-selective herbicide for broad-leaf weeds if the plant is not in a lawn.
-Treat at the beginning of summer or fall.
-Finally, overseed bare spots after you've removed all wild violets.
+You can use a non-selective herbicide for broadleaf weeds if the plant is not in a lawn.
+Treat at the beginning of summer or fall, and then overseed any bare spots in your lawn.